0xffox/canibalize/README.md

 >>> Walking around
 ```

-The miracle is that AHelthyClass can still see and walk and even run.
+The miracle is that AHealthyClass can still see and walk and even run.
 Maybe he was a spider in disguise.
 ```python
 h1 = AHealthyClass()